Title: Title IX Sexual Harassment/Sexual Assault Policy

 - The presentation of evidence by a party (including opening statements), questions directed to participants, and final statements may be constrained to specified time periods when cumulative or as otherwise deemed appropriate by the Hearing Chair.

-- The Hearing Panel may not draw an inference about the determination regarding responsibility based solely on a party or witness's absence from the Hearing, or refusal to answer cross-examination or other questions.
+- If a party or witness does not submit to cross-examination at the Hearing, the Hearing Panel may not rely on any statement of that party or witness in reaching a determination regarding responsibility.
+In addition, the Hearing Panel may not The Hearing Panel may not draw an inference about the determination regarding responsibility based solely on a party or witness's absence from the Hearing, or refusal to answer cross-examination or other questions.

 - Formal rules of evidence that are applicable to civil and criminal trials are not applicable to the Hearing.